rbpatt2019/ToDonePy/CONTRIBUTING.rst

 Finally, open a pull request, and I'll review it as soon as I can!

-If you're a command line nut like me, this can all be done from the command line using `hub`, a CLI for interacting with the github api.
+If you're a command line nut like me, this can all be done from the command line using `hub <https://github.com/github/hub>`_, a CLI for interacting with the github api.
 See their `repo <https://github.com/github/hub>`_ for installation instructions.
 Instead of the above, do:

 .. code:: sh